BLCM/bl3mods/Apocalyptech/deprecated_or_broken/README.md

 - `torgue_full_auto.txt` - Tried to set Torgue ARs to full auto, but this didn't seem to do the trick (the version getting checked in actually tried to give them a 5-burst count).
+- `golden_chest_costs_eridium.txt` - Just testing to see if I could get the Golden Chest to take Eridium instead.
+Object/attr syntax is wrong somehow in here, and I don't really care enough to track it down.
+Also the thing I'm trying to change might just be a visual thing anyway, so who knows.